 “We’ve been on the regular ward, PICU, Emergency, respirology, urology, seen dietitians, social workers, nurses, doctors, specialists and more,” lists Shandi.

 “The end result is that Dawson should go on to live a normal, healthy life.
 But if it wasn’t for Children’s Hospital, who knows what could have happened?
 If it wasn’t for that one doctor ordering that one X-ray, it could have been terribly different.

 If it wasn’t for Children’s Hospital, Dawson most likely wouldn’t be here.”

 Shandi is right.
 If it weren’t for the team here at the Heart Centre – and his wise mother bringing him in at the very right time – Dawson would not have made it.
 I am so thankful for the mother’s instinct that told Shandi that something was wrong.
 I am thankful for her doctor telling her to bring Dawson in.

 And I am so thankful to donors like you for ensuring that we were here that night to save Dawson’s life.

 Dawson and children like him are exactly why I am asking you to join our Heart Centre campaign today.
 This new Centre will help us save more children just like him.
-Especially right now, while a generous donor has volunteered to match your gift!

 Thank you once again for your dedicated support of Children’s Hospital.
 And for your compassion for the children we care for here.
 I look forward to continuing to work with you for those children over the months and years to come.